bryanhanson/roxut/README.md

 Much as `roxygen2` allows one to document functions in the same file as the function itself, `roxut`  allows one to write the unit tests in the same file as the function.
 Once processed, the unit tests are moved to the appropriate directory.
 Currently supports `testthat` and `tinytest` frameworks.
 Relies on and extends the `roxygen2` system.

+Full Disclosure: Mikkel Meyer Andersen had this idea already, back in July 2019!
+His [roxytest](https://cran.r-project.org/package=roxytest) package takes care of unit tests in a manner similar to `roxut` and also includes some additional useful roclets.
+Note to self: look around more fully before starting a new package!

 ### Installing `roxut` from Github:

 ````r